Seasonal Safety Information

 - Commute Tips – Visit stacommutetips.org to get all the information you’re looking for about commute programs and incentives available where you live and work.

-- Walk or Ride Your Bike - Save money and improve your health, too!
-Use the Spare the Air app’s Bike Route Planner or the 511 Bike Mapper to plan your trip.
+- Walk or Ride Your Bike – Save money and improve your health, too!
+Use the Spare the Air Mobile Apps to plan your trip.

-- Take the Bus, Ferry or Train - Save gas and money – and reduce stress!
-Find the fastest route on 511 Trip Planner.
+- Take the Bus, Ferry or Train – Save gas and money – and reduce stress!
+Find more information about various transit agencies.